ax1/a1-server/README.md

   else return obj
 }
 ```
 - **Setting the status code and text in the response**: You are responsible of sending useful info to the user or to the service client.
-But be careful not to send exception error texts from node core or modules (error.text = sentitive info).
+But be careful not to send exception error texts from node core or modules (error.text = sensitive info).

 ```javascript
 async function getItem(request, response, params) {